tweksteen/burst/doc/injection.rst

   then replace the value of the parameter with the payloads.
 If no valid injection point is found, an error is raised.

   When used with the `at` parameter, Abrupt will look up the string in the whole request text and replace it with the payloads.
 If no valid injection point is found, an error is raised.
 If the string is found more than once, the function will suggest to provide the 'choice' integer keyword.

+  In both case, the `to` or `at` parameter can be a list.
+The same logic described above will then be applied for each element of that list.

   `payload` could either be a list of the payloads to inject or a key of the global dictionary :data:`payloads`.